 A fine, fine question and a tough one to answer succinctly.
 Especially as we all have different daily tasks, and different stuff that needs schlepping.
 But here’s how I managed my load back when I worked in an office:

 A cute lunchbag is a sound environmental choice and also aids in stylish schlepping.
-Mine is a solid red one, similar to the one shown above, by a company called Built.
+Mine was a solid red one, similar to the one shown above, by a company called Built.
 It’s flexible, washable, and helps keep my food a wee bit colder than a paper bag.
-On days when I have nothing additional to carry, I can waltz into the office with just my purse and my lunchbag and feel fabulously chic.
+On days when I had nothing additional to carry, I would waltz into the office with just my purse and my lunchbag and feel fabulously chic.

-I bought this monster black tote five years ago, and it gets a ridiculous amount of use.
-(It hails from Amazon and is no longer available, but similar styles are everywhere.)
-Pretty much any time I need to bring anything non-lunchy with me, it goes in here.
-I use it to carry my work shoes when it’s too snowy out to wear them, the cylinder of oatmeal I keep in my cube for late breakfasts, and just about anything else that requires schlepping.
-My lunch goes inside this bag whenever it gets carried, so I’ve got a maximum of two bags to carry at any given time.
+I bought a monster black nylon tote many years ago, and it still gets a ridiculous amount of use.
+(Mine hails from Amazon and is no longer available, so I’m showing a similar style here.)
+Pretty much any time I needed to bring anything non-lunchy with me to the office, it went in here.
+I used it to carry my work shoes when it was too snowy to wear them, the cylinder of oatmeal I kept in my cube for late breakfasts, and just about anything else that required schlepping.
+My lunch would go inside this bag whenever it got carried, so I kept it to a maximum of two bags at any given time.

 There are far more stylish and elegant solutions than this baby, but I love it because it’s big, it’s black, and I can beat the crap out of it without worrying.
 If something spills in it or on it, I won’t shed a single tear.
 And although it’s utilitarian, it’s simple and sleek enough to suit my taste.

 Now, as for the question of backpacks and coolness, at the time of writing leather backpacks are incredibly trendy … but that is likely to fluctuate.
 Still, if you are prone to back pain (or want to avoid becoming someone prone to back pain!)
 I say embrace them regardless of the trends.
-At any given time I can always find modern, chic backpacks that I think could sub for either the Purse of the Everything Else bag.
-I own this red one from The Leather Store, and it’s roomy, sturdy, and stylish.
+At any given time I can always find modern, chic backpacks that could sub for either the Purse of the Everything Else bag.
+I owned this red one from The Leather Store for many years, and it was roomy, sturdy, and stylish.
 Lugging loads of heavy crap around with you, day in and day out, WILL take its toll on your back, joints, and muscles, so if you’ve got a helluva load to bear, consider seeking a stylish backpack.